 Financing a primary residence means having the most financing options available in today’s marketplace.
 For those wanting to buy and finance investment real estate there are fewer albeit very competitive choices.
-But with a primary residence, there are plenty and are divided into two basic categories- conventional and government-backed.
+But with a primary residence, there are plenty and are divided into two basic categories- conventional and government-backed mortgage loans.
 A conventional loan is one where the lender assumes all the risk of issuing a mortgage.
 Should a conventional loan go into default the lender is forced to foreclose on the home, put it up for sale in hopes to get enough from the sale to satisfy the outstanding loan balance plus necessary legal fees.

 A government-backed mortgage loan however does carry a guarantee to the lender should the loan go into foreclosure.
 The term is “government-backed” because different branches of the federal government oversee these three programs and issue underwriting guidelines.
 But it is the actual borrower who pays for the guarantee, not the taxpayer.
 Let’s take a closer look at the VA, FHA and USDA government-backed mortgage loans.

 The VA Home Loan

 The VA loan has been around as far back as 1944 at the end of World War II and part of a much larger entitlement package that helped troops more quickly assimilate into society with financial programs designed to help finance a college education, start a business and including a program to help buy and finance a home in which to live.
 Today, the VA home loan program might be the best option of the three for those who are eligible.